WashingtonYandun/wy-portfolio/readme.md

 # WY-PORTFOLIO

+##### Important aclarations:

 -   My first web portfolio (seriusly made)
 -   It will change in the future

 ## What was my motivation to build a web portfolio

-- Well as we know is a necesity of todays dev's reality to show our habilities in a massive way.
+Well as we know is a necesity of todays dev's reality to show our habilities in a massive way.
 So in order to achive that goal i decided to do a simple but interesting web-portfolio in which i will show some of my most interesting projects.

-# What i have learn by doing this
+## What i have learn by doing this

+I have learnt a lot of good practices in frontend technologies such as React and CSS, also I learnt how to manage folders distributions and handle them.

 ## What i used:

 #### Tech

--   React.js as the center of the project
+-   React.js (as the center of the project)
 -   Create React App (for makign the enviroment of development)
--   JavaScript (obviously)
+-   JavaScript (obviously, i dont use .jsx files, just .js ones)
 -   HTML
 -   CSS (Pure css, no frameworks or libraries, just pure css)
 -   React Icons